paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 ## Common defenses of tailwind that I've heard

-### Tailwind is faster to write!
+### Tailwind is faster to write

-Not in my experience, and ultimately, who cares.
+Not in my experience, and ultimately, who cares?
 I've never found the bottleneck of developing code to be having to write `margin` instead of `m`, and I have emmet anyway, so I just do `m10`, hit tab, and get `margin: 10px`.
 You might have a wee bit of credibility in that I don't have to come up with semantic names for _everything_, but that's solved by using scoped styles and components.

 ### Tailwind isn't actually bloated, it compiles the classes you need only for prod